orkes-io/docs/docs/reference-docs/switch-task.md

 "type" : "SWITCH"
 ```

 A switch task is similar to `case...switch` statement in a programming language.
-The `switch` expression, however, is
+The `switch` expression, is
-simply an input parameter
-(`value-param` evaluator) or a complex javascript expression
-(`javascript` evaluator).
-Currently, two evaluators are supported in conductor.
+a configuration on the `SWITCH` task type.
+Currently, two evaluators are supported:

 |name|description|
 |---|---|